-- o Choose a topic that is relevant to session topics and can be convert into Wikipedia paper. - Press-Conference will be done from Session 9 to Session 16.
+- Choose a topic that is relevant to session topics and can be convert into Wikipedia paper. - Press-Conference will be done from Session 9 to Session 16.
 It would be great if we have one group per one session, but Session 10, 12, 14, 16 can have maximum 2 groups. - Within the scope of the sessional topics (urban problems, rural development, education, science & technology, public health & social care, and environmental problems), each group is required to choose a popular, important, and interesting topic that is worth gaining public attention (what kind of topics are on Wikipedia?). - Presenting group is supposed to provide very concise and clear information about what your topic is, when it happened, how it has been developed, how it ha been handled by the government authority (or relevant actors) - Just fact-based.
 Then audience group (assuming reporters) will be allowed to ask questions.

 II.
-Wikipedia Project
+Wikipedia YouTube Project

-- o After your Press-Conference, you're required to write up a Wikipedia Project. - o How to write?
-Please see the picture below.
-MS-Word file will be shared. - Each topic is required to include at least three components: a. definition / meaning; b. history / development; c. impact / importance; d. debates, different positions.
+- After your Press-Conference, you're required to write up a Wikipedia Project. - Your group is required to shoot an informative video containing at least three components: a. definition / meaning; b. history / development; c. impact / importance; d. debates, different positions.
+Maximum video length would be 7-8 minutes.